jentery/engl230v3/index.md

 *Wednesday, November 23rd*

 * Review [Prompt 4](prompt4.html).
 A response is due in Brightspace by Tuesday, December 13th.
-* Expect a lecture and large group discussion of *Celeste*, with an introduction to interface terminology  ways of interpreting interfaces (diegetic and non-diegetic).
+* Expect a lecture and large group discussion of *Celeste*, with attention to mediation (including the relationship between interface, engine, and story), difficulty (including mechanics, character experiences, and "assist mode"), the articulation of visual art with music, and, of course, the mountain.

 *Friday, November 25th*